TuhinBanerjee31/deploycell/README.md

 - Ensure you have Node.js, npm and typescript installed on your machine.

-- Clone the repository or add the component to your existing React project.
+- Clone the repository and add to your local environment.

 - Install the required dependencies.